jina-ai/jina/docs/index.md

 :class-card: color-gradient-card-1

-Executor Hub is a marketplace that allows you to share, explore and test Executors.
+Executor Hub allows you to containerize, share, explore and make Executors ready for the cloud.

 ::::